 Critical First 4 Days: Clotting & Initial Healing

-Immediately after surgery, blood clots form around each graft and provide anchoring.
-For the first 4 days after the procedure, it is essential to keep pressure away from your grafts, as they are most at risk of being dislodged.
-You must avoid touching your head, and prevent your hair from getting rubbed by pillows, hats or fabrics.
+Immediately after surgery, blood clots form around each graft, providing anchoring.
+For the first 4 days after the procedure, avoid applying pressure to your grafts, as they are most at risk of dislodging.
+You must avoid touching your head and prevent your hair from being rubbed by pillows, hats, or fabrics.

 Days 5 – 7: Reducing Scabs & Signs of Stability

 Grafts begin to tether more firmly within the scalp after 4 days.
-At this point, hair washing commences to help get rid of scabs using mild shampoo, warm water and gentle hands.
+At this point, hair washing begins to remove scabs using mild shampoo, warm water, and gentle hands.
 Scabs should not be picked off, as the grafts are still prone to damage at this stage.

 Day 8–14: Follicle Firmness and Safe Touch Points

-Most of the grafts are usually well settled at this stage.
+Most grafts are well settled at this stage.
 Patients should attempt to be entirely scab-free by Day 14.
-Lightweight and nourishing oils, like jojoba and argan oil, can be used to help encourage scabs to fall away after Day 10.
-Sun protection at this stage is still a big priority.
+Lightweight, nourishing oils, such as jojoba and argan oil, can be used to help encourage scabs to fall off after Day 10.
+Sun protection remains a top priority at this stage.

 Which Oils Are Safe and Recommended After a Hair Transplant?